 Our message is simple and clear; it is our call to action.

-Biotechnological research and development often affects women more directly than men.
+Biotechnological research and development often affect women more directly than men.
 In the case of human embryonic cloning, women’s health and safety have already been affected—adversely.
 Sadly, there have been too many instances of coercion and deception, and violations of informed consent.
 Left uncontrolled, research demands will place undue burdens on young, poor women.
 We deserve a biotechnology that is not degrading and destructive to women's health.
 The ends do not justify these sorts of means.

 The recent South Korean cloning scandal—an example of global co-operation between American and Korean researchers— illustrates our concerns only too well.
 At the heart of the scandal are the abuses suffered by women for the sake of risky, highly speculative, fraudulent research.
 The effort involved more than 2,200 ova obtained by paying and coercing women, some of whom were in subordinate positions within the research lab.
 Now, thirty-five Korean women’s groups are seeking compensation on behalf of the nearly 20 percent of the Korean women “donors” who were harmed by the egg extraction procedures.
 Two women (one in London and one in Dublin) are known to have died recently from complications associated with egg extraction.